spiral/docs/grpc/client.md

 print_r($call->getMetadata()['server-key']);
 ```

-You can now observe the metadata passing from client and server.
+You can now observe the metadata passing from the client and server.

 ## Golang Clients
 GRPC allows you to create client SDK on any supported language.
-To create client on Golang run install the GRPC toolkit first:
+To generate client on Golang, install the GRPC toolkit first:

 ```bash
 $ go get -u github.com/golang/protobuf/protoc-gen-go